Jhewu/label_subsampler/README.md

-# CT DEEP Label Balancer and Augmentation (Overview)
+# CT DEEP Label Balancer and Augmentation for Image Classification (Overview)

 Balances and performs the necessary image augmentation (e.g., 5-degree rotations + horizontal flip) to river stream images from **CT DEEP**, preparing the dataset for image classification training.
 This iteration focuses on the **two-category problem** (label 1, 2, 3 and label 4, 5, 6).